List of McDonald's products: Snack Wrap

 Snack Wrap – a wrap made with white meat chicken breast (crispy or grilled), lettuce, shredded Cheddar cheese and Monterey Jack cheese, and a sauce (spicy buffalo, ranch, honey mustard, chipotle barbecue, or salsa roja, the breakfast sauce on the McSkillet), wrapped in a soft flour tortilla.
 It was launched on July 1, 2006.
 Chipotle BBQ is the most recent flavor.
 The wrap is available in the United States, United Kingdom, Canada, Australia, and Brazil.
 There is also a Mac Snack Wrap which features the fixings of the Big Mac but without the bun.
 It is wrapped in a tortilla shell, and uses one half of a piece of quarter meat.

+McDonald's offers a veggie wrap containing veggie dippers for customers who prefer a meat-free option.

 Premium Chicken McWrap

 In 2013, McDonald's in the U.S. introduced a larger wrap that it has had success with in parts of Europe.
-It comes in three variants: Sweet Chilli Chicken, Chicken & Bacon, and Chicken & Ranch.
+It comes in three variants: Sweet Chili Chicken, Chicken & Bacon, and Chicken & Ranch.

+McDonald's Canada has launched 3 new wraps: Zesty Lime McWrap, Sweet Chili McWrap, Spicy Buffalo Chicken Snack Wrap.

+McDonald's has launched a promotional deal known as "Wrap of the Day" in various countries, including the U.K. This deal features a selection of wraps, including options such as grilled, BBQ, and crispy chicken, available on different weekdays throughout the week.